-Section 179B(a) of the CAA states that a SIP revision shall be approved by the EPA if the state can demonstrate that the implementation plan is "adequate to attain and maintain the relevant national ambient air quality standards... but for emissions emanating from outside of the United States."
-149 As noted in the preambles of both the 2008150 and 2015151 ozone implementation rules, section 179B of the CAA does not prohibit non-international border states from submitting a demonstration.
-However, as noted in EPA guidance, 152 demonstrations from states that do not directly share an international border will require additional technical rigor compared to international border areas.
+Section 179B(a) of the CAA states that a SIP revision shall be approved by the EPA if the state can demonstrate that the implementation plan is "adequate to attain and maintain the relevant national ambient air quality standards... but for emissions emanating from outside of the United States."157 As noted in the preambles of both the 2008158 and 2015159 ozone implementation rules, section 179B of the CAA does not prohibit non-international border states from submitting a demonstration.
+However, as noted in EPA guidance,160 demonstrations from states that do not directly share an international border will require additional technical rigor compared to international border areas.

 Section 179B of the CAA has two mechanisms to demonstrate that international contributions impact a NAA's ability to attain or maintain a NAAQS.
-A state may demonstrate independent of a SIP revision that a NAA would have attained the standard at a past attainment date but for the presence of international emissions, known as a retrospective 179B(b) demonstration, and thus should not be advanced in nonattainment classifications.
-Conversely, a state may demonstrate as part of a SIP revision that a NAA will attain the standard by a future attainment date, but for the presence of international emissions.
-This is known as a prospective 179B(a) demonstration.
-He had been demonstrated that international emissions.
+A state may demonstrate independent of a SIP revision that a NAA would have attained the standard at a past attainment date but for the presence of international emissions, known as a retrospective 179B(b) demonstration, and thus should not be advanced in nonattainment classifications.161 Conversely, a state may demonstrate as part of a SIP revision that a NAA will attain the standard by a future attainment date, but for the presence of international emissions.
+This is known as a prospective 179B(a) demonstration.162